 A personalized approach and investing at regular intervals are the best ways to build wealth.
-Thinkstock By the editors of Kiplinger's Personal Finance Updated January 2015 Do you own stocks or stock funds?
+Thinkstock By the editors of Kiplinger's Personal Finance Updated for 2017 Do you own stocks or stock funds?
 If the answer is yes, this tutorial can help you develop a portfolio that makes sense for you.
 If the answer is no, this planning center has the information and advice you need to confidently place your first buy order.SEE ALSO: The Biggest Mistakes Investors Make By yourself you can't possibly sort through the thousands of stock issues traded on the various exchanges and over the counter, searching for a few good prospects to buy.
 Once in a while you may come across an interesting company through business or personal contacts.
 For the most part, though, you have to look for investment prospects among the recommendations of the brokerage firms and financial publications.
 Sponsored Content Sifting through their leads will be easier if you first take the time to decide on an overall investment approach.
 Then you can see how suggested stocks might fit into it.
 The next step is setting up a regular schedule of investing, and sticking with it no matter which direction the market moves.
 Advertisement The following investment approaches aren't mutually exclusive.
 Many successful investing plans contain elements of each.
 Balance is the key.
 Buying and Holding Investors in this category hold their stocks for a long time — five or ten years or more.
 They sit tight during market declines (or use them as opportunities to buy more stocks at lower prices), confident that the inherent strength of their companies will reward them with higher earnings, dividends and prices.
 If you're essentially a conservative buy-and-hold type (and for most people this is the most sensible attitude), look for blue chips — big companies with consistently high earnings and a record of increasing dividends.
 Counting on Diversity How many stocks does it take to diversify enough?
 That depends on several factors.
 One study indicates that you need a minimum of ten separate issues if you're dealing with high-quality companies.
 Advertisement Another way to spread the risk would be to buy just a few individual stocks and buffer them with shares in mutual funds, or to stick with mutual funds exclusively because their portfolios usually hold no fewer than several dozen issues.
 Betting on One Industry Certain industries grab the headlines from time to time because of economic or social trends, technological developments or marketing innovations.
 This can create whole new industries seemingly overnight — managed health care and computer software, for example.
 The opportunity to profit from such industries lies in discovering the winning companies before the boom starts or while it is in its early stages.
 You get maximum oomph from so-called pure-play companies, those that specialize in the field and so stand to gain most.
 Many big corporations are so highly diversified that gains in any one product may not substantially increase total profits.
 In the best of circumstances, you might find a company that turns into a growth leader that you can hold for the long haul.
 Advertisement Workers in a particular industry are better placed than outsiders to spot opportunities there, so look first in your own field.
 Trade journals sometimes provide good clues, and many professional analysts read them religiously.
 Swinging for the Fences When you're hoping for a big score, the long-term qualities of a stock aren't as important as the near-term potential.
 You're looking for home runs: sexy companies selling stock to the public for the first time, corporations likely to be bought out or to buy another company, "concept" companies promoting some new product or service, or turnaround stocks that have been severely depressed and are expected to snap back.
 You can speculate even with a conservative stock by the way you buy and sell it.
 Buying on margin (financing part of the purchase with a loan from the broker) and selling short (selling shares borrowed through the broker in the hope of replacing them later with shares bought at a lower price) increase the risk and the potential return.
 Confine this sort of activity to a small part of your portfolio, because the actions that you hope will boost your reward are the very actions that will boost your loss if you're wrong.
 Advertisement Make Investing a Habit Whichever approach you choose, you can smooth out the ups and downs of the stock market through dollar-cost averaging.
 It works like this: You invest a fixed amount on a regular schedule, paying no heed to the level of prices at the time.
 The amount can be $25 a month, $50 a month, $500 a month — whatever fits your budget.
 Your fixed number of dollars will automatically buy more shares when prices are low than they will when prices are high.
 As a result, the average purchase price of your stock will be lower than the average of the market prices over the same length of time.
-Dollar-cost averaging won't automatically produce a profit.
+QUIZ: Test Your Investing IQ Dollar-cost averaging won't automatically produce a profit.
 But by investing on a regular schedule and sticking with your plan, you're virtually guaranteed to do better in a generally rising market than investors who try to time market highs and lows.
 History shows that the odds are strongly against that kind of timing.